INTERESTED IN IB? FROM THE TDSB INTERNATIONAL BACCALAUREATE PAGE (UPDATED OCTOBER 17, 2022)

 At Monarch Park Collegiate we accommodate many types of students with special education needs.
 All students with formal special education identification are also entitled to receive supports as outlined on their Individual Education Plan (IEP).

-Provides educational support to approximately 30 students in a fully self-contained environment.
 Students in this program are placed centrally through the TDSB Special Education Department.

 Support for Students with Learning Disabilities (LD):